allenjosephs/gym-plan-backend/readme.md

 - Python decorators
 - JSON Web Tokens

 ## References
 The following resources were vital in assisting me with successfully implementing various aspects of this application.

 - JWT
     - [How to Use JWT Authentication with Django REST Framework](https://simpleisbetterthancomplex.com/tutorial/2018/12/19/how-to-use-jwt-authentication-with-django-rest-framework.html)
+        > Note that while this article demonstrates the usage of the Simple JWT library, the Gym Plan application utilizes standard JWT.
     - ["httpie": A handy command line tool for testing http requests in Terminal](https://httpie.org/)